 With a commitment to promote the development of the whole child, MTCES offers numerous after school enrichment activities, including clubs and invitational leadership opportunities.
 The school offers clubs are offered on a semester or annual basis.
 The students will need to register for each club and attendance will be taken.
 Club availability is based upon the willingness and availability of volunteer moderators.

-Mother Teresa charters and supports a growing Cub Scouts program designed for boys who are in the first through fifth grades.
+Mother Teresa charters and supports a growing Cub Scouts program designed for boys who are in kindergarten through fifth grades.
 A student joining the Mother Teresa Cub Scout Pack is assigned to a den with other boys in his grade.
 Dens meet once a month and all dens gather with their families for a monthly pack meeting.

 Cub Scouting combines fun with educational activities and lifelong values.
 It also helps parents to help their boys strengthen character, develop good leadership, and enhance both mental and physical fitness.
 In addition, the program provides boys with positive peer groups and tools to shape their future.